kimanikevin254/Owner-avatar-dropboxsign-python-demo/README.md

 This demo shows how to embed document signing into your Python application using Dropbox Sign API.

-It has 2 branches: `starter-template` and `main`.
-The `starter-template` branch contains the code to follow along with the article while the `main` branch contains the fully implemented application.
+It has 2 branches: `starter-template` and `full-project`.
+The `starter-template` branch contains the code to follow along with the article while the `full-project` branch contains the fully implemented application.

 ## Running the `starter-template` locally